-Most middle school students will have two lockers.
-One will be in the hallway for coats and books and the other will be in the physical education dressing rooms.
+Most middle school students will have one locker which will be in the hallway for coats and books.
 These lockers are for assigned student use only.
 Combinations to the locks should not be given to other students.
-Both lockers should be locked at all times.
+Lockers should be locked at all times.
 Money and valuable items should not be kept in lockers.
 Valuables can be turned into the office or to the physical education instructor during physical education classes for safekeeping.
 All materials should be stored in locked lockers.
 Lockers may be inspected by school personnel at any time.